beznosd/form-progress/README.md

   // you can pass here a css selector of that checkbox
   // and omit other checkboxes by not passing 'checkbox' value to "inputTypes" setting above
   // should be an array of instances of form elements(input, textarea, select)
-  additionalElementsToTrack: [], // by default an empty array
+  additionalElementsToTrack: [], // by default an empty array,

+  // will be fired every time when progress of form is changed
+  onChange: function(currentElement, progressPercents) {
+    document.getElementById('example').setAttribute('data-value', progressPercents);
+  }
 });
 ```